-‘People just didn’t care’: How the Ruby Princess cruise ship became a death trap
+‘People just didn’t care’: How the Ruby Princess cruise ship became a deathtrap

 It was known among Australian officials that cruise ships were potent incubators of the coronavirus.
 The first Australian fatality was a passenger on another Carnival ship, the Diamond Princess, where 12 passengers died in a covid-19 outbreak that at one point accounted for more than half the world’s cases outside China.

-The state’s chief medical officer has said the ship was designated a low risk of carrying the virus.
-The only other country it had visited was New Zealand, which didn’t have many cases.
+The state’s chief medical officer has said the ship was designated as having a low risk of carrying the virus.
+The only other country it had visited was New Zealand, which did not have many cases.

 “You can have laws, guidelines, practices and procedures in place, but if the people in whatever agency are not 100 percent vigilant for whatever reason, then the whole thing can collapse very badly,” said David Widdowson, an Australian academic who is president of the International Network of Customs Universities.